Nuxt Shopify

 ⚡️ Features

-- 🔗 Fully typed fetch client from GraphQL queries
+- 🔗 Fully typed fetch client from GraphQL schemas

 - 🔐 Secure access token handling